sonrabakarim/barlkk/_posts/2015-08-04-awesome-react-boilerplates.md

 Application boilerplates for creating React apps.

 **[scalable-react-boilerplate](https://github.com/RyanCCollins/scalable-react-boilerplate)**
 <br>Finally, a simple starter kit for scalable apps!
 Super pumped about this one.
-Comes replete with a Slush generator (remember Yeoman? me either) and is set-up for use of CSS modules with SASS, includes Airbnb linters and Mocha for testing.
+Replete with a Slush generator (remember Yeoman? me either) and is set-up for use of CSS modules with SASS, includes Airbnb linters and Mocha for testing.

 **[express-react-redux-starter](https://github.com/DimitriMikadze/express-react-redux-starter)**
 <br>I wanted to spike on a simple game of [5x5 Tic-Tac-Toe](https://github.com/jhabdas/tictactoe/) recently and was able to use this kit to build out the game board using functional stateless components, and without having to yank out tons of boilerplate.
 It had just the things I needed to start building, and nothing more.